 Your choice of footwear will contribute to the growth of your toenails and therefore can impact the development of an ingrown toenail.
 By crowding your feet into tight-fitting shoes will increase the risk of ingrown toenails.
 This is one of the reasons that children and teenagers develop ingrown toenails while their feet are growing.
 They may quickly outgrow their footwear in only a few months, which can leave them with tight shoes for some time before they are replaced.
 Always make sure that your footwear is appropriately fit to ensure your nails have the room they need to grow.

 On the rare occasion where you accidentally stubbed or jammed your toe on something such as a chair or table, thismight actually cause an ingrown toenail to develop as well.
 This can also be caused by dropping a heavy item on your toe or participating in a sport that places pressure on your toes.
 Such sports including running (both sprinting and long-distance), football and ballet.
-Make sure that you have the best possible footwear for each of these as this will help to limit and lower your risk.
+Make sure that you have the possible footwear for each of these as this will help to limit and lower your risk.

 Read Also: Rapid Syphilis Test In Singapore